google/ground-platform/baobab/docs/ux/content-guidelines.md

   * ❌ *"Malformed email string."*

 ### Empty States
-When a list, map layer, or table contains no data, empty states should inform and orient the user:
+When a list, map layer, or data table contains no data, empty states should inform and orient the user:
 * **Explain what belongs here**: State clearly what the view is for.
 * **Explain why it's empty**: Clarify that no items exist yet.
 * **Provide a primary action**: Offer a direct button to create or add the first item.
+* **Hide unconfigured optional sections (progressive disclosure)**: When a list or section corresponds to an optional feature that the survey organizer hasn't used (for example, a survey with no data tables or no map layers), hide that section of the form or screen entirely rather than showing an empty state, keeping the UI clean and simple.

 Example:
 * **Title**: *"No forms yet"*